Deep reinforcement learning-based active flow control of an elliptical cylinder: transitioning from an elliptical cylinder to a circular cylinder and a flat plate: INTRODUCTION

-With progressive advancement in the DRL technology, there has been a significant increase in the application of DRL in the field of fluid dynamics as well.\cite{annurevfluid, bruntonClosed, GARNIER2021104973, Popat} DRL methods are highly suited to handle the high-dimensional and complex state spaces intrinsic to fluid dynamics.\cite{Aerospace2023} Through the function approximation capabilities of deep neural networks, DRL is adept at processing fluid systems and discerning flow patterns and structures.\cite{ZHAO2024122836} DRL models, through their interaction with the environment and trial-and-error processes, can independently learn and refine strategies to meet diverse fluid conditions.\cite{Husen2023,collis2004issues,jahanmiri2010active} For instance, DRL has been applied to shape optimization of fluid systems and enabled automatic discovery and application of effective shape adjustments to achieve optimization goals by intelligently exploring the design space and learning optimal strategies.\cite{BHOLA2023112018} Moreover, the long-term reward mechanism intrinsic to DRL allows for the consideration of future impacts when formulating strategies.
-This unique feature has allowed DRL to shine in many AFC problems where DRL's focus on long-term rewards enables control models to balance short-term gains with future outcomes, thereby better addressing control and optimization challenges within fluid mechanics.\cite{vinuesa2022flow,Vignon2023,Viquerat,vinuesa2024perspectives}
+With progressive advancements in DRL technology, there is a significant increase in the application of DRL in the field of fluid dynamics as well.\cite{annurevfluid, bruntonClosed, GARNIER2021104973, Popat} DRL methods are highly suited to handle the high-dimensional and complex state spaces intrinsic to fluid dynamics.\cite{Aerospace2023} Through the function approximation capabilities of deep neural networks, DRL is adept at processing fluid systems and discerning flow patterns and structures.\cite{ZHAO2024122836} DRL models, through their interaction with the environment and trial-and-error processes, independently learn and refine strategies to meet diverse fluid conditions.\cite{Husen2023, collis2004issues, jahanmiri2010active} For instance, DRL is applied to shape optimization of fluid systems, enabling the automatic discovery and application of effective shape adjustments to achieve optimization goals by intelligently exploring the design space and learning optimal strategies.\cite{BHOLA2023112018} Moreover, the long-term reward mechanism intrinsic to DRL allows for the consideration of future impacts when formulating strategies.
+This unique feature allows DRL to excel in many AFC problems, where DRL's focus on long-term rewards enables control models to balance short-term gains with future outcomes, thereby better addressing control and optimization challenges within fluid mechanics.\cite{vinuesa2022flow, Vignon2023, Viquerat, vinuesa2024perspectives}